What Does the Bible Say About Global Warming?

 10. Ecclesiastes 1:4: One generation passes away, and another generation comes, but the Earth abides forever.
 This verse reminds us of the Earth’s longevity and our transient presence, encouraging a long-term view of our environmental impact.

-See also What Does the Bible Say About Speaking to the Dead?
+See also What Does the Bible Say About Spiritual Warfare?

 These verses collectively inspire a biblical approach to environmental issues like global warming.
 They remind us of our duty to care for the Earth, respect its limits, and act responsibly for the sake of future generations.